 A visit to the island of Taiwan, China’s small neighbor in the sea, means you’ll most likely end up in the metropolitan hub of the country.
 Taipei is full of vibrant night markets lined up with stalls of delicious food, artsy neighborhoods, impressive architecture, gorgeous scenery, natural hot springs, and charming neighboring villages to visit.
 We came to Taipei without many expectations and left feeling like it’s one of the most underrated cities in Asia.

 While you could easily spend a week discovering hidden treasures in this underrated city we have put together best things to do in Taipei that you cannot miss on your visit!

-Visit Taipei’s landmark building, it’s quite a stunner.
-You can go shopping here and enjoy some food at their impressive food court in the basement.
+Visit Taipei’s landmark building and former Taipei World Financial Center, it’s quite a stunner.
+Besides being a great focal point for photography from all over the city, you can go shopping here and enjoy some food at their impressive food court in the basement.
 Check out the Taipei 101 observatory for a bird’s eye view of Taipei!

 Taipei 101, No. 7, Section 5, Xinyi Rd, Xinyi District, Taipei City, Taiwan 110

 9:00 am to 10:00 pm, admission $500 NT